 I loved every second of the experience.
 I appreciated the information in advance of the gear check which made the gear check run quickly and efficiently.
 The guides did a great job of setting expectations at the trailhead and kept the group on schedule during the hike into camp.
 Each guide provided excellent instruction during snow school and they were able to provide help during practice of these skills.

 Day Before Climb

-Mandatory 2 p.m. gear check at Alpine Ascents’ Seattle office, to ensure that everyone is fully equipped and prepared to depart the next morning.
+Mandatory 4 p.m. gear check at Alpine Ascents’ Seattle office, to ensure that everyone is fully equipped and prepared to depart the next morning.
 Rental gear is fitted and packed at this time.
-We’ll also review the functionality of each piece of gear, packing our backpacks, wilderness ethics and LNT.
-Duration: Approximately 1.5 hours.
+We’ll also review the functionality of each piece of gear, packing our backpacks, wilderness ethics, and Leave No Trace practices.
+Duration: Approximately 2 hours.

-We’ll start with a 7:30 a.m. meeting at Schrieber’s Meadow, on the south side of Mt.
+We depart at 6 a.m. from the Alpine Ascents office and drive approximately 2.5 hours to Schrieber’s Meadow on the south side of Mt.
 Baker.
-Most of the day is spent on the moderately strenuous approach, as we start hiking from 3,400 feet in sub-alpine meadows.
+We will spend most of the day on the moderately strenuous approach as we start hiking from 3,400 ft. in sub-alpine meadows.
 The hiking will continue through old-growth forest for the first two hours.
-We’ll exit the forest at 4,800 feet and continue up the trail through high alpine meadows along with seasonal snow covered regions.
-We’ll aim to arrive at Sandy Camp (6,100 ft.), perched high on the south side of Mount Baker, in the afternoon.
-A spectacular view from camp of the Easton glacier is enjoyed over a hot meal prepared by your guides.
+We’ll exit the forest at 4,800 ft. and continue up the trail on high alpine ridgelines along with seasonal snow-covered regions.
+We’ll aim to arrive at camp (6,100-6,600 ft. depending on the year’s snowpack), perched high on the south side of Mount Baker, in the afternoon.

-This day allows to implement and enforce what we have learned in the previous days.
+Our summit attempt allows us to implement and enforce what we learned the previous day.

 Itinerary subject to change due to conditions.